Tulip-Dev/tulip/doc/user/workspace.rst

 .. |icon_wst_magnify_glass| image:: ../../plugins/interactor/MouseMagnifyingGlass/i_magnifying_glass.png
     :width: 20

-This element of the node link diagram panel is located at the top of the window and is divide in three parts.
+This element of the Node Link Diagram panel is located at the top of the window and is divide in three parts.

 The first one, when clicked on, opens the configuration panel, giving explanations about the currently selected tool and proposing the advanced options.